 Feldsenf Pharma was established in September 2016 to manufacture and market ethical drugs.
 It does not have manufacturing capabilities or facilities but aims to develop an efficient pharmaceutical distribution system from manufacturing through the filling of prescriptions at the pharmacy by building a collaborative relationship with pharmaceutical manufacturers with capability to provide a stable supply of high-quality, lower-priced generic drugs.
 In 2018, it formed a business alliance with Daito Pharmaceutical Co., Ltd. (TSE Prime: 4577), which manufactures and supplies ethical drugs to Feldsenf Pharma.
+In April 2024, the company established Medi Logi Net Co., Ltd. to build a stable supply system for pharmaceuticals under the Feldsenf Pharma brand.

 Feldsenf Pharma started marketing generic drugs from 2018.
-It mainly supplies directly-operated pharmacies and network affiliates of Medical System Network; in FY03/24, it supplied drugs to 4,998 affiliates.
-Feldsenf Pharma also has eyes set on expanding its lineup of in-house brand generic drugs in the future to become a supplier first to the company's dispensing pharmacies, then to its affiliates, and then to non-affiliated dispensing pharmacies and medical institutions nationwide.
+It mainly supplies directly-operated pharmacies and network affiliates of Medical System Network; in FY03/25, it supplied drugs to 7,181 affiliates.
+Feldsenf Pharma also has eyes set on expanding its lineup of in-house brand generic drugs in the future to become a supplier first to the company's dispensing pharmacies and its affiliates, and then to non-affiliated dispensing pharmacies and medical institutions nationwide.